Christopher Lippitt

-Christopher Lippitt (October 28, 1744 – June 17, 1824) was a prominent Revolutionary War officer and founder one of the earliest textile mills in Rhode Island.
+Christopher Lippitt (October 28, 1744 – June 17, 1824) was an American Revolutionary War officer and founder one of the earliest textile mills in Rhode Island.

 Early life

 Lippitt was the fourth child of Christopher Lippitt (1712–1764) and Catherine (Holden) Lippitt and the oldest surviving son at the time of his father's death in 1764.
 Since 1715 the Lippitt family had owned Lippitt Hill in the Hope neighborhood in the southwestern part of Cranston, Rhode Island.
 Lippitt was first elected to General Assembly at age 21 and continued serving until Revolution.
 At age 22 made captain of militia and Justice of the Peace.
 Lippitt owned a sawmill and a farm and was recorded as having six slaves in the 1774 census and two slaves in 1790 census.

 Service in Revolution

 During the American Revolution in January 1776, Lippitt was chosen Lieutenant Colonel of Babcock's/Lippitt's Regiment, which defended the mainland of Rhode Island from a possible British invasion.
 The regiment's first commander, Colonel Henry Babcock, was dismissed for incompetency in May and Lippitt succeeded to command and was promoted to colonel.

 In 1776, his regiment joined the Continental Army on George Washington's orders and went to Harlem Heights, New York and served at the Battle of Long Island.
 Lippitt's regiment was also at the Battle of Princeton, Battle of White Plains and Battle of Trenton.
 He spent the winter at Morristown, New Jersey and returned to Rhode Island in the spring when the regiment's enlistment expired.

 Upon returning to Rhode Island, Lippitt was promoted to the rank of brigadier general of Rhode Island militia in July 1780, and commanded the Providence County brigade of militia when the French troops occupied Newport from 1780 to 1781.
 He served in this position until June 1787 when he was succeeded by Brigadier General Simeon Thayer.